LittleBudgie/KidsAgainstCOVID/README.md

 # KidsAgainstCOVID
 Welcome to Kids Against COVID!
 Here we provide resources, tools, and tips to help you and your child have a safe return back to school.
-Scroll to learn more about what we do!
+Check out the website to learn more!

 Website: https://littlebudgie.github.io/KidsAgainstCOVID/

+Created for the Unlock Hacks Hackathon (2022).